FirelyTeam/firely-docs/vonk/features/customoperations.rst

    snapshot
    meta

 The FHIR Specification `operations framework`_ allows for the definition of custom operations and defines how to offer them in the `FHIR RESTful API`_.
-Vonk offers two custom operations out of the box.
+Firely Server offers two custom operations out of the box.

 #. :ref:`feature_validation`
 #. :ref:`feature_snapshot`